-Initially when I started compiling this list I was sorting banks into categories: Traditional Banks, Virtual Banks, Digital Wallets, and Crypto Banks.
-It became apparent that these banks are becoming a hybrid bank that offer multiple services.
+When I started compiling this list I was sorting banks into categories: Traditional Banks, Virtual Banks, Digital Wallets, and Crypto Banks.
+It became apparent that these banks are becoming hybrid banks that offers multiple services.
 And with the remote worker lifestyle becoming more mainstream, these new banks are not limiting themselves to just the citizens of the banks home country.

-After the crypto boom of 2017 some of the virtual/direct banks are now offering fiat and crypto currencies in the one account.
+After the crypto boom of 2017 some of the virtual/direct banks are now offering fiat and cryptocurrencies in one account.
 I expect that more online banks will offer this as crypto becomes mainstream.

 Some of these new banks are brands of established banks, while some are FinTech startups new to the banking and finance scene.
 With that in mind a factor to consider is if the bank has a government-backed deposit insurance.
 For example Nemea Bank was an online bank from Malta that went under administration in 2017, which was covered by a Depositor Compensation Scheme.

 I’ve listed global and regional banks first, and then country-specific accounts.
 None of these are sponsored links, some have affiliate links, and I will indicate which ones I have an account with or have applied to.

 Revolut is an online bank that offers a free UK current account and free Euro IBAN account.
 Get interbank FX rates and free bank transfers in 25 currencies.
 The account also lets you buy and exchange cryptocurrency instantly (Bitcoin, Ether and Litecoin) at competitive exchange rates.